prydonian/MMM-Sunrise-Sunset/README.md

 ## Using the module
 To use this module, add the following configuration block to the modules array in the `config/config.js` file.
-Works best in the bottom_bar position.
+Works best in the bottom_bar position when the layout is set to "inline".

 ```js
 var config = {